monarch-initiative/ELDER/figure_4_analysis/README.md

 ### Required Database Download

-**⚠️ Important:** You need to download the DuckDB database separately from Zenodo:
+**Important:** You need to download the DuckDB database separately from Zenodo:

 1. Download `Best_Match_Cosine_all_combined_Elder_vs_Exomiser.db` from: https://zenodo.org/records/16944913
 2. Place it in the `data/` directory